After a night of uncertainty, NASA's Artemis moon rocket takes to the skies

 The dramatic, long-awaited rocket launch, swathed in darkness, marked a major milestone for NASA, which is hoping to put the first woman and first person of color on the lunar surface by 2025.

+Bill Nelson, the administrator of NASA, says he watched the launch from a rooftop, in the company of a number of astronauts.
+"I'm telling you, we've never seen such a tail of flame.
+There were a bunch there that would like to be on that rocket," he told reporters in a post-launch press briefing.

-The agency has named this lunar program Artemis, after the twin sister of Apollo, and hopes to reclaim some of the glory of its Apollo-era moon landings.
-NASA's last Apollo mission to the moon happened nearly a half-century ago, in December of 1972, when the venerable Saturn V rocket thundered up from Florida's Kennedy Space Center.
+The space agency has named its lunar program Artemis, after the twin sister of Apollo, and hopes to reclaim some of the glory of its Apollo-era moon landings.
+NASA's last Apollo mission to the moon happened nearly a half-century ago, in December of 1972, when the venerable Saturn V rocket thundered up from the Florida launch site.

 NASA has been trying to launch its Artemis rocket for months, but was stymied by technical glitches and two hurricanes.